Admission & Requirements

 - International students are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exams, meeting the minimum score required by the Graduate School.

 - Statement of purpose describing academic interests and professional goals.
-Doctoral applicants must specify which track they wish to pursue: comparative literature, modern languages, cultural studies, Hispanic studies, or translation.
+Doctoral applicants must specify which concentration they wish to pursue: comparative literature, modern languages, cultural studies, Hispanic studies, or translation.
+It is recommended also that doctoral applicants identify and establish contact with University of Arkansas faculty in their areas of interest before applying to the program.
+Prospective students may write the Program director to assist identifying faculty in their areas of research interest.

-- A writing sample, preferably from an essay or examination paper from a literature course, showing evidence of critical thinking and writing ability.
+- A writing sample, preferably from an essay or examination paper from a literature course, showing evidence of critical thinking, writing ability, and research potential.

 - Three letters of recommendation from former instructors, employers, or supervisors